Appointment to act as a property agent

 Single appointment

-You can enter a single appointment for a one-off service (or services), including selling a house (or houses).
+You can enter a single appointment for one-off services, including selling houses.

-To renew a single appointment, you and the client must fill out the reappointment section of the same appointment form you signed no more than 14 days before the expiry date of the appointment.
+To renew a single appointment, you and the client must fill out the reappointment section of the same appointment form you signed.
+You can only do this up to 14 days before the expiry date of the appointment.

 Continuing appointment

-A continuing appointment allows you to provide a service (or services) for a client over a period, including:
+A continuing appointment allows you to provide a services over a period, including:

 - rental property management